 Schedule the Work so as to minimize any interruptions to existing services.

 Submit a schedule of expected interruptions to the Consultant for approval and adhere to the approved interruption schedule.
 Note: during high demand periods approvals may be delayed (at no cost to the Region) to maintain overall system integrity of service to the community.
-[Consultant to discuss any planned interruptions to Regional or local municipal watermains with Region staff to determine if there are any restrictions to time of year, special considerations for service interruptions, bypass requirements or system modifications to complete the Work.
-Details for any restrictions shall be included in this section.
-Bid items and details shall be provided for additional Works]

 The Contractor shall provide a minimum of 10 Working Days advance notice to the Region for scheduling operation of any valves or system modifications.